 Here are some trends you'll want to consider when betting on NBA Most Improved Player futures:

-- Guards and forwards have split the last 12 MIP awards evenly.
-No true center has won since Jermaine O'Neal in 2002.
+- No true center has won since Jermaine O'Neal in 2002.

 - MIP has tended to favor players making "the leap" to stardom recently.
-Eight of the past nine winners have averaged 20.0 ppg or more.
+Nine of the past 10 winners have averaged 20.0 ppg or more.

 - In a very weird coincidence, an Orlando Magic player has won MIP four times since 1999, and each time, an Indiana Pacer has won the award the following year.